Networking Tips for Introverts in the Sports Industry

 Networking breakfasts are both tasty and inspiring

-In early February, I had the honor to talk to current sport management students at my sport management university, Malmo University.
-During the past decade, we have built up a great tradition at the program where a few networking sessions are taken place throughout each year.
+In early February, our founder, Jakob Wikenstaal, had the honor to talk to current sport management students at his former sport management university, Malmo University.
+During the past decade, sport management program have built up a great tradition at the program where a few networking sessions are taken place throughout each year.
 This is usually a setup like a breakfast event (of course free breakfast, need to think about the students) where about three people from the sports industry come and talk about their work experiences and sometimes also ask for interns or other help.

 In the past few years, these networking breakfasts have been developed into always inviting alumni to do one talk, in order to inspire what other graduates have been up to after the studies.
-I felt really proud that I was asked to do a talk and to have the opportunity to talk about my journey so far.
-This was my third time coming back.
-It is always great to come back and to show as an alumn that the future sport managers have a lot of opportunities ahead.
+Jakob have been invited a few times and he always felt proud being asked to do a talk and to have the opportunity to talk about his journey so far.
+It is always great to show that the future sport managers have a lot of opportunities ahead.

 This is what sport management students should be aware of

-What I did talk about during the breakfast got me thinking that more sport management students should be aware of several thoughts and opportunities.
-I am grateful and happy to keep sharing how far you can go by trying out new tasks and being curious to meet new people.
+What Jakob did talk about during this breakfast was about what sport management students should be aware planning ahead.
+Jakob always focusing on how far you can go by trying out new tasks and being curious to meet new people.

 How to get a job in sports?

 Many students in sport management enter their first days at the university and have a hard time understanding how and what they can do to get a job in sports.
 But that is nothing to be scared of.
-I had the same challenges.
-It was hard to know what skills I had and what value I could add to my surroundings.
+Jakob had the same challenges.
+It is hard to know what skills you have and what value you could add to your surroundings.

-How I made this trip?
-Well, I have created my own path.
-I have been (and I am always) curious and asking questions to experienced people in the sports industry.
-I am also reading a lot of different books, news, and trends on the web.
-All of these sources gives me a lot of inspiration and knowledge.
-Make sure to have different perspectives with different sources, which gives you a critical and more creative and open mindset and this has also been a good benefit in my career.
+How Jakob made this trip?
+Well, he created his own path.
+Jakob has been (and always is) curious and asking questions to experienced people in the sports industry.
+He is also reading a lot of different books, news, and trends on the web.
+All of these sources gives him a lot of inspiration and knowledge.
+Make sure to have different perspectives with different sources, which gives you a critical and more creative and open mindset and this has also been a good benefit in his career.

 • When looking at jobs, one working title doesn’t say everything about what that job means and require and if you would like it